-Whereas modern seas are relatively poor in calcium, brines from the Cretaceous have high Ca/Na ratios and low Mg/Ca ratios, indicating that seawater was relatively rich in calcium.
-Seawater chemistry is controlled primarily by the flux of hydrothermal brine from mid-ocean ridges, and Cretaceous seas were rich in some minerals because rates of ocean crust production were higher (Hardie 1996).
+Seawater chemistry is controlled primarily by the flux of hydrothermal brine from mid-ocean ridges.
+Cretaceous seas were rich in some elements, including Ca2+ and CO32-, because rates of ocean crust production were higher (Hardie 1996).

 On the assumption of unchanging rates of radioactive decay, the rate of ocean crust production in the Middle Cretaceous is estimated to have been almost twice the modern rate, thereafter declining to present-day values.
-The accelerated seafloor spreading rates are nonetheless tiny, of the order of centimetres per year.
-On the other hand, if radioactive decay was higher in the past, the increased heat output would have sped up all geological processes, including volcanism above subduction zones and at mid-ocean ridges.
-Large amounts of carbon dioxide would have been absorbed into global current systems from the atmosphere and large quantities of minerals introduced from hydrothermal brine.
-As is well known, the oceans are a major sink of carbon dioxide, on a par with tropical forests.
-The minerals removed from the oceans by coccolithophore blooms would have been quickly replenished.
-Along with levels of atmospheric carbon dioxide ten times higher than now (Royer et al 2004), the whole phenomenon of chalk may therefore be seen as indirect evidence of elevated levels of plate-tectonic activity.
+The seafloor spreading rates are nonetheless tiny, of the order of centimetres per year.
+On the other hand, if radioactive decay was higher in the past, the increased heat output would have sped up all geological processes, including volcanism at mid-ocean ridges.
+Large amounts of CO2 would have been introduced into the ocean from underwater volcanism and large amounts of calcium from the hydrothermal alteration of ocean crust.
+The calcium carbonate removed by coccolithophore blooms would thus have been quickly replenished.
+Along with levels of atmospheric CO2 ten times higher than now (Royer et al 2004), the whole phenomenon of chalk may therefore be seen as indirect evidence of elevated levels of plate-tectonic activity.

 Absolute dates in geology are based on radioactive decay, where the key assumption is that the rate of decay has been constant over time.
 These dates command acceptance because they accord with a world-view in which long ages are required.
-The idea of subjecting them to critical testing is so heretical that it is not even privately entertained, let alone discussed in the literature.
+The idea of subjecting them to critical testing is so heretical that it is not even entertained privately, let alone discussed in the literature.

 Although Milankovitch cycles have the potential to test radioisotope dating, they come with their own presuppositions – concerning the solar system’s age, the imperturbability of the Earth-Moon system over time and the ability of astronomical cycles to dominate sedimentary processes.
 They are part of a world-view which assumes the constancy of isotopic half-lives, and in practice they are used only to ‘tune’ the geological timescale, not test it.
-Discrepancies between the two chronologies are minimised in a variety of ways, including (1) interpreting some cycles as relating to precession, others to obliquity, (2) postulating that some cycles are not preserved, and (3) proposing adjustments to the timescale that leave the basis of radioisotope dating unchallenged.
-In reality, ‘very few rhythmically bedded geological sections yield clear-cut power spectra when calculated against stratigraphic depth, whatever the age of the section’ (Nederbragt et al 2007).
+Discrepancies between the two chronologies are minimised in a variety of ways, including interpreting some cycles as relating to precession, others to obliquity, and postulating that some cycles are not preserved.
+In reality, ‘very few rhythmically bedded geological sections yield clear-cut power spectra when calculated against stratigraphic depth, whatever the age of the section’ (Nederbragt et al. 2007).